Representing Evolution

 http://www.paradoxoftheorganism.com/program.html:

 Workshop: The fitness concept in evolutionary biology: philosophical and scientific aspects.
-27th an
+2024

 Overview: Fitness is one of the most fundamental concepts in evolutionary biology, as it is intimately connected with evolution by natural selection.
 Despite this, the fitness concept is rather elusive, as a number of authors have noted, seemingly lacking a fully general, precise definition.
 Indeed, it is unclear whether it is right to speak of a single fitness concept at all.
 There is a large literature in evolutionary biology dealing with how fitness should be defined in different circumstances, and a parallel literature on fitness in philosophy of biology.
 However these two literatures are less well integrated than they should be.
 The aim of this workshop is to further the integration.